Create a Gateway

 ControlPlane and DataPlane resources

-Creating GatewayClass and Gateway resources in Kubernetes causes Kong Gateway Operator to create a Kong Ingress Controller and Kong Gateway deployment.
+Creating GatewayClass and Gateway resources in Kubernetes causes Kong Operator to create a Kong Gateway deployment and manage its configuration with a self-managed Control Plane.

-You can customize your Kong Ingress Controller and Kong Gateway deployments using the GatewayConfiguration CRD.
+You can customize your Kong Gateway deployments and the self-managed Control Plane configuration using the GatewayConfiguration CRD.
 This allows you to control the image being used, and set any required environment variables.

 Create the GatewayConfiguration